tumaer/SciML/lecture/svm.md

 # Support Vector Machines

 Support Vector Machines are one of the most popular classic supervised learning algorithms.
-In this lecture, we will first discuss the mathematical formalism of solving constrained optimization problems by means of Lagrange multipliers, then we will look at linear binary classification using the maximum margin and soft margin classifiers, and in the end we will present the kernel trick and how it extends the previous two approaches to non-linear boundaries within the more general Support Vector Machine.
+This lecture will first discuss the mathematical formalism of solving constrained optimization problems using Lagrange multipliers.
+We will then look at linear binary classification using the maximum margin and soft margin classifiers.
+Ultimately, we will present the kernel trick and how it extends the previous two approaches to non-linear boundaries within the more general Support Vector Machine.

 ## The Constrained Optimization Problem

-We define a constraint optimization problem as
+We define a constrained optimization problem as

 $$\underset{\omega}{\min} f(\omega) \quad \text{s.t.} \hspace{5pt} h_{i}(\omega)=0, \hspace{5pt} i=1, \ldots, l$$ (constr_opt)

-Here, the $\underset{\omega}{\min}$ seeks to find the minimum subject to the constraint(s) $h_{i}(\omega)$.
-One possible way to solve this is by using Lagrange multipliers, for which we define the Lagrangian $\mathcal{L}$ which takes the constraints into account.
+Here, $\underset{\omega}{\min}$ seeks to find the minimum subject to the constraint(s) $h_{i}(\omega)$.
+One possible way to solve this is to use Lagrange multipliers, for which we define the Lagrangian $\mathcal{L}$, which takes the constraints into account.

 $$\mathcal{L}(\omega, \beta) = f(\omega) + \sum_{i=1}^{l} \beta_{i} h_{i}(\omega).$$ (constr_opt_lagr)

 The $\beta_{i}$ are the *Lagrangian multipliers*, which need to be identified to find the constraint-satisfying $\omega$.
-The necessary conditions to solve this problem for the optimum are to solve
+The necessary conditions to solve this problem are to solve

 $$\frac{\partial \mathcal{L}}{\partial \omega_{i}} = 0; \quad \frac{\partial \mathcal{L}}{\partial \beta_{i}} = 0,
 $$ (constr_opt_lagr_optimim)